Introduction

 - ML assists human analysts in investigations.

-investigations benefit from ML models that provide insights and prioritize
+- Analyst-led investigations benefit from ML models that provide insights and prioritize alerts.

 - ML models learn normal behavior patterns.